invertase/firebase-extensions/extensions/image-processing-api/lib/README.md

 ### `builder`

-Returns a `StorageImageProcessingApi` instance which can be used to build an array of operations to be applied to an image via the extension.
+Returns a `ImageProcessingApi` instance which can be used to build an array of operations to be applied to an image via the extension.

 ```ts
 import { builder } from '@invertase/image-processing-api';